 On this, Google wins again.
 Because thanks to voice recognition, it can play either his Spotify or mine, depending on who asked it for that (wow, right?).
 And (the killer feature here, ladies and gents), it can play from both of our Spotify accounts.
 Amazon cannot do that.
 Only the “primary” account holder to whom the amazon device is registered can actually play from their Spotify account.
 So.
 Freaking.
 Annoying!
 (I asked an Amazon Echo person, and apparently it’s a licensing thing… that weirdly Google has avoided… hmm…) 🤔

 We have one of each (echo dot and home mini) in the kitchen.
 Don’t ask me why, it was his idea, and I’ve warmed up to it because the google home mini has a daaaaamn sweet little speaker, so it plays better music.
 And tells better jokes.

 What we ask them both to do in the kitchen is be timers.
 It’s a lot easier to tell it to set a timer for fifteen minutes, than to open the phone, find the app, change to timer, set the amount and tap “start”.
 Especially if you have to wash your hands first and wait for them dry (damn you fingerprint sensor for spoiling me rotten with your unlocking speed).

 Here, again, Google wins.
 Why?
 Its alarm is a more obnoxious and modulated sound that we can hear across the flat much better than amazon’s flimsy one that is volume-related.
 And that’s what you need from a timer.
-Not to kick yourself because of setting the volume too low.
-And neither device manages to make its sibling devices ring.
+Not to kick yourself because of where you set the volume.

 We both listen to podcasts.
 He’s much more into them (he’s better at following verbal things than I am, I need visual support or my mind drifts off), and he got me into a few that are genuinely amazing; like 99% invisible.